Query APIs

 await db.get(collection_name, [ "age", "desc" ])

-By default, the property age is sorted in ascending order because the second element in the array is not defined
+In this example, the age field is sorted in ascending order by default because the second element in the array is not defined.

 await db.get(collection_name, [ "age" ])

-Sort by age in descending order, then sort by name in ascending order
+In this example, documents in the collection are sorted by age in descending order, then sorted by name in ascending order.

 await db.get(collection_name, [ "age", "desc" ], [ "name", "asc" ])